-- Q Since online gambling is played through a computer and since there is no one watching and no casino cameras, this means that it is a lot easier to count cards or even use the internet or software to help me make decisions that can be very helpful, particularly at the blackjack table, right?
+- Q Since online gambling is clearly played via the internet and since there is no one watching and no casino cameras, does this means that it is a lot easier to count cards or even use the internet or software to help me make decisions that can be very helpful, particularly at the blackjack table, right?

 A Yes, that is true; you can count cards and even use software that will help you count them.
-On the other hand, almost every online casino shuffles the deck of cards after each round which kills the purpose of counting cards.
+However, almost every online casino shuffles the deck of cards after each round which kills the purpose of counting cards.

-- Q While playing online, is there a time limit for each hand?
+- Q While playing online, is there a time limit on each hand?